kanjieater/ComicEater/README.md

 ### Option
 `--splitPages`

 Cut's pages in half.
 If Trim White Space option is included, it will wait until after the trim is done.
+Assumes right to left currently.

 # Setting Metadata
 ## Description